Albany, GA Car Accident Lawyer

 Defective airbags, improperly designed brakes, and other safety defects cause thousands of injuries every year.
 Fortunately, injured parties can collect compensation from those responsible, which could include the manufacturer of the vehicle itself, a third-party manufacturer, a shipping company, a distributor, or a retail seller.
 If able to demonstrate the negligence or recklessness of these parties, the victim may be able to collect compensation for medical expenses, lost wages, and property damage.

 Call Today to Schedule a Free Consultation With an Experienced Albany Car Accident Attorney

-To speak with a knowledgeable and compassionate Albany car accident lawyer, please contact Hasner Law at or initiate a live chat with a dedicated member of our legal team.
+To speak with a knowledgeable and compassionate Albany car accident lawyer, please contact Hasner Law or initiate a live chat with a dedicated member of our legal team.